Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The game has successfully integrated all feedback, ensuring it is polished and prioritizes both gameplay stability and user experience.
 The game was officially released on **October 8**, incorporating all necessary adjustments from the testing phase.
-Additionally, it has now incorporated prioritized updates and enhancements based on user feedback, which include:
+Additionally, it has now integrated prioritized updates and enhancements based on user feedback, including:
 - Implementing user feedback to refine gameplay dynamics for greater engagement.
 - Improved clarity of instructions to guide players more effectively.
 - Elevating the interaction experience to create a more immersive game atmosphere.